Type something to search... Content generated via CSS styles has an appropriate text alternative.

 -

-Improve accessibility of content to readers with disabilities.
+Improve overall content accessibility for users with disabilities.

 Implementation